buntine/p-prime-prime/CONTENT.md

 The incessantly lovely Brainfuck was created in 1993 by Urban Müller in an attempt to construct a usable - albeit barely - programming language with a compiler under 1024 bytes.
 Why 1024 bytes?
 Well, he had been inspired by Wouter van Oortmerssen's [FALSE](aaa), a stack-based language with a compiler of exactly 1024 bytes.
 So I guess you could say it was a competition of sorts.

 In this article, purely for the fun of it, we will see that Brainfuck is actually an informal dialect of a programming language invented in Italy 30 years prior: Corrado Böhm's P′′ (or "P Prime Prime").
+I do expect that the reader is familiar with Brainfuck - although, if you've never heard of it, I definitely recommend you take a look.
+Oh, and don't worry; despite the scary name, it's really very easy to learn (note, I didn't say "easy to use"!).

 Let's talk about a bit about Corrado Böhm's place in the history of Computer Science before we get into the nuts and bolts of his decidedly strangely-named creation.